Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 - Peer-advertised roots are alignment evidence, not payload availability.
 - Nodes never fetch, advertise, serve, or merge sidecar maps from peers.
-- If a quorum root cannot be materialized locally before the bounded deadline, RNG degrades/falls back and Export retries/expires.
+- If a quorum root cannot be materialized locally before the bounded deadline, RNG degrades/falls back and Export injects no witness in that ledger.

 Do not use avalanche-style transaction inclusion logic for sidecar inputs.
 For RNG and export sidecars, the disagreement to resolve is usually timing or